workshop-maybe/dev-course-001/README.md

 # Tentative Outline for Sessions 2-4
 ## Session 2: Monday 18 January 2021
+We won't cover all of these in an hour, so which should we prioritize?
-Separating concerns in React and using React Router; More Dandelion queries; GET vs POST requests
+* Separating concerns in React and using React Router
+* More Dandelion queries
+* GET vs POST requests
+* Git and GitHub

 ## Session 3: Monday 25 January 2021
 Working with your own PostgreSQL database; user authentication